You have no items in your shopping cart.

 Planting Method: Indoor Sow/Direct Sow

 Brussels sprouts are sensitive to temperature, and will produce best when daytime temperatures average about 65°F or less.
 Consequently, Brussels Sprouts grow best when planted in mid to late summer for late fall or early winter harvesting.
 Brussels Sprouts are usually planted indoors and transplanted outdoors.
 Start seeds indoors 6 to 8 weeks before setting outdoors.
-Spring planting should occur as soon as the soil can be worked, and fall planting should be done around June or July.
+Plant in spring as soon as the soil can be worked, and in fall around June or July.
 Plants can grow 2 to 4 ft tall.

 Requires fertile soil with compost and some lime.
-Apply mulch, grass clippings, or straw around the base of the plant.
+Apply mulch, grass clippings, or straw around the plant's base.

 Keep watered during dry and hot spells.